Mykonos

 Mykonos (/ˈmɪkənɒs, -noʊs/, /UKalsoˈmiːk-/; Μύκονος [ˈmikonos]) is a Greek island, part of the Cyclades, lying between Tinos, Syros, Paros and Naxos.
 The island has an area of 85.5 km2 and rises to an elevation of 341 m at its highest point.
-There are 10,134 inhabitants according to the 2011 census, most of whom live in the largest town, Mykonos, which lies on the west coast.
+At the 2021 census, there were 10,704 inhabitants, most of whom lived in the largest town, Mykonos, which is on the west coast.
 The town is also known as Chora (i.e. 'Town' in Greek, following the common practice in Greece when the name of the island itself is the same as the name of the principal town).

 Mykonos's nickname is "The Island of the Winds", due to the very strong winds that usually blow on the island.
-Tourism is a major industry and Mykonos is known for its vibrant nightlife and for being a gay-friendly destination with many establishments catering for the LGBT community.
+Tourism is a major industry and Mykonos is known for its vibrant nightlife.

+Name

+There are two prevailing theories as to the origin of the name "Mykonos".
+The first, from Hesychius of Alexandria, surmises that the name comes from the ancient Greek "Mykon", which roughly translates to "pile of stones" or "rocky place".
+The second, from Stephanus of Byzantium, ties it to the mythological hero Mykonos, son of Anius.